-With two representatives from every form, Audenshaw School has a thriving and enthusiastic student council which meets every 6-7 weeks throughout the academic year.
+With two representatives from every form, Audenshaw School has a thriving and enthusiastic student council which meets every term throughout the academic year.

 Representatives convene in two separate groups, KS3 and KS4, to discuss their ideas and prioritise the issues they want to raise for further discussion.
-The whole School Council then meets in order to bring together the ideas of both key stage 3 and key stage 4.
-We also liaise with the Sixth Form School Council on a regular basis; this is to ensure that we incorporate some of their ideas too.
+The whole School Council then meets in order to bring together the ideas of both KS3 and KS4.
 Allowing this two way dialogue between students and staff, the School Council enables students to participate fully in school life and have an influence in their school environment.
 Being a School Council representative for your form offers you a range of opportunities; you are responsible for representing your form and ensuring that all ideas are relayed to the School Council, you can learn new skills – such as negotiating and speaking with confidence, patience and respect for other people views and ideas, and in addition you demonstrate tolerance.

 Issues that the School Council has raised or been consulted on this year include:

-- Charity initiatives such as Christmas Jumper Day and the Macmillan Coffee Morning
+- Planning and preparing charity initiatives such as Active Audenshaw, Christmas Jumper Day and the Macmillan Coffee Morning.

 Issues that the School Council has successfully implemented:

 -The design and creation of the new toilets in the main school.

 -Awareness for the Manchester Bombing victims including designing a themed menu and decorating the school hall.

 -Running recycling campaigns including litter picking and waste collection.